District Grand Master

-Click to Learn More about Bro.
-Euan
+Click to know more about Euan

 Euan was born and raised in Inverness, in the Highlands of Scotland.
 He describes his childhood as being akin to an Enid Blyton novel – the sun always shone, time was spent outdoors, fishing, on bike rides or playing games and nothing bad ever happened to anyone.
 Through membership of The Boys Brigade he developed a sense of service, spirituality and a passion for sport.

 Freemasonry was something that he was aware off without understanding what it was.
 In retrospect it seems that most males in his dad’s circle of friends were Freemasons.

 At 18 years old he was accepted as a cadet in The Metropolitan Police and on a snowy day in March 1987 boarded a plane and swapped the hills and glens of the Highlands for the streets and tower blocks of London.
 He served predominantly in South London within the Criminal Investigation Department and on associated Crime Squads.

 On 16 November 1992 Euan was Initiated into The Wandle Lodge 2699 at Freemasons Hall, Great Queen Street, London and took the first steps on his Masonic journey.